-Firstly, if you’re wanting to book a motorhome hire in New Zealand on arrival.
-The main depot’s for the majority of motorhome hire companies is Auckland and Christchurch.
+Firstly, if you’re wanting to book a motorhome hire in New Zealand on arrival, the majority of motorhome hire companies are in Auckland and Christchurch.
 Although Jucy rentals have a depot next to Wellington airport, they are in the minority.

-If you’re thinking of buying a campervan or converting a van.
-Which is what we have done, then Auckland is really well situated.
-With just about anything and everything available and it’s the largest urban area in New Zealand.
-It’s also within good driving distances of many of the major tourist areas and large cities.
-Hamilton, which is where we sourced and converted our van is vast.
+If you’re thinking of buying a campervan or converting a van, then Auckland is really well situated.
+With just about anything and everything available, it’s the largest urban area in New Zealand, it’s within good driving distances of many of the major tourist areas and large cities.
+Hamilton, which is where we sourced and converted our van is a good base too.

 A flight into Christchurch is great for touring the South Island, especially if you’re short on time.
 Once you’re outside of the city, the areas become more remote and distances long, although, scenery is just amazing.
 There are motorhome rental companies based at Christchurch too.
 Ideal if you want to tour the South Island independently of the North.